imranpollob/foundry-basics/readme.md

 ## Cheatcodes

-**Purpose:**

 - Cheatcodes are special functions designed to enhance testing capabilities within Foundry.
 - They go beyond simple output testing and allow you to manipulate blockchain state, test for specific reverts and events, and more.

-**Access:**

-- Invoked by calling designated functions on a specific address: `0x7109709ECfa91a80626fF3989D68f67F5b1DD12D`.
 - Easily accessed through the `vm` instance within the Forge Standard Library's `Test` contract.

 **Common Cheatcodes:**

 - **Manipulating State:**
-   - **setBlockNumber(uint256 blockNumber):** Sets the current block number to a specific value, allowing you to test time-dependent logic.
    - **vm.prank(address sender):** Temporarily changes the message sender for the next call, allowing you to impersonate different accounts and simulate varied user interactions.
    - **vm.startPrank(address sender):** Initiates a prank that persists across multiple calls, affecting all subsequent calls until explicitly disabled.
    - **vm.stopPrank():** Terminates an active prank, reverting the message sender to its original state.
    - **vm.changePrank(address sender):** Modifies the sender for an ongoing prank, allowing for dynamic adjustments during test execution.
+   - **setBlockNumber(uint256 blockNumber):** Sets the current block number to a specific value, allowing you to test time-dependent logic.
    - **setSender(address sender):** Sets the message sender for the next call, enabling you to simulate interactions from different accounts.
    - **setBalance(address target, uint256 balance):** Sets the balance of a specified address, useful for testing scenarios involving token transfers or financial interactions.